georgiy-pruss/Keyboard/README.md

 <pre>♥ ↑↵‹›§ •–ⁿ♂♀ Þß   [ÞҐ]  (– = ndash, not sure about ↵µ′″β‹›, not so important...)
   ↓µ′″β ÷√∞ə× äöü  [ІЇЄ] [áéóý instead of µ′″β]
   ≡☺≤≥≠ ≈¼½¾– ☎         (– = real minus)
   ¥¤£€¢ ₴¹²³±</pre>

 <!-- !,. good as is, ~`{}\[] no need in RU, șțăâîȘȚĂÂÎ ÄÖÜ ÁÓÉ ўЎ -->

-The aim is to keep away from the upper row... will see how it works...
+The aim of the AltGr layout is to keep away from the upper row... will see how it works...

 ![Latin layout](https://github.com/georgiy-pruss/Keyboard/blob/master/K_LAT2015B.png)